Sharing your Record

 - Frustration for both staff and patients

 On the first occasion that a patient does not attend (DNA) an appointment the non-attendance will be recorded as a ‘DNA’ in the patient notes.
-We will attempt to contact the patient by telephone to let them know that they have missed an appointment and to check that everything is all right.
+We will attempt to contact the patient by telephone or text to let them know that they have missed an appointment and to check that everything is alright.

-If a patient fails to attend a second appointment a warning letter will be sent notifying them of a second missed appointment and a copy of this DNA Policy will be included.
-The letter will state that a third DNA within 12 months may result in them being removed from the patient list for Lilliput Surgery.
+If a patient fails to attend a second appointment within 12 months of the first DNA a warning letter will be sent notifying them of a second missed appointment.
+The letter will state that three DNAs within any 12 months may result in them being removed from the patient list for Lilliput Surgery.

-Warning letters are valid for a period of 12 months.
-Where a further missed appointment occurs more than 12 months after a warning letter has been issued, a further formal warning and period of grace will be given.
-If a patient fails to attend a third appointment the GPs will discuss the matter at a practice meeting and a majority agreement will be reached as to whether the patient will be removed from the practice list.
+If a patient fails to attend a third appointment within 12 months of the first DNA the GPs will discuss the matter at a practice meeting and a majority agreement will be reached as to whether the patient will be removed from the practice list.
 The patient will be informed of this in writing prior to the meeting and given the opportunity to contact the surgery with details of any extenuating circumstances that may be relevant.

 If the GPs agree to remove the patient from the practice list the patient will be informed in writing (with reasons explained) and given information on how to register with a new GP.
 The local Health Authority will also be informed and the patient’s medical records will be sent to them.